Rishika-dev/upGrade-frontend/README.md

 # Technology

-I have use HTML5 and pure CSS3
+I have used HTML5 and pure CSS3